The theory of concatenation over finite models: Introduction

-One of the most common approaches to logic on words is the one that is found in finite-model theory: A word is viewed as a finite linear order (a sequence of positions); for every letter $a$ in the terminal alphabet $\Sigma$, one uses a unary predicate $\lettPred{a}(x)$ to express that $a$ occurs in the $x$-th position of the word.
-We refer to this logic as $\FOord$.
-On finite universes, $\FOord$ can express exactly the star-free languages, a subclass of the regular languages (see \eg Straubing~\cite{str:fin}).
-But even the most basic document spanners from~\cite{fag:spa} can express all regular languages; and the \emph{core spanners} that correspond to AQL can use word equality selections that allow the definition of non-regular languages like the language of all words of the form $ww$.
-A different approach to logic on words is the \emph{theory of concatenation}.
-First defined by Quine~\cite{qui:con}, this logic is built on \emph{word equations}, that is, equations of the form $xx\weqeq yyy$, where variables like $x$ and $y$ stand for words from $\Sigma^*$ (instead of representing positions).
-While less prominent than $\FOord$, the theory of concatenation has been studied extensively since the 1970s, with particular emphasis on word equations (see related work).
+Another approach to logic on words is the \emph{theory of concatenation} (short: $\logC$).
+First defined by Quine~\cite{qui:con}, this logic is built on \emph{word equations}, that is, equations of the form $xx\weqeq yyy$, where variables like $x$ and $y$ stand for words over a finite alphabet~$\Sigma$.
+While less prominent than $\FO$ or $\MSO$, the theory of concatenation has been studied extensively since the 1970s, with particular emphasis on word equations.
+A fairly recent survey on the satisfiability of word equations is~\cite{die:mor}.
+More current research on word equations and the theory of concatenation can be found in \eg~\cite{cio:sol, DBLP:conf/rp/DayGHMN18, DBLP:conf/icalp/DayM20, DBLP:conf/mfcs/DayMN17, DBLP:conf/icalp/NowotkaS18,DBLP:conf/icalp/Saarela20}.

-A connection between core spanners and the existential-positive theory of concatenation was first observed in~\cite{fre:doc}; building on this, \cite{fre:splog} introduced \splog, a variant of that fragment that has the same expressive power as core spanners (with efficient conversions in both directions between these formalisms).
-Furthermore, \cite{fre:splog} also established that the situation is the same when comparing $\splog^{\neg}$ (\splog with negation) to \emph{generalized core spanners}, which are extended with a difference operator (see~\cite{fag:spa,pet:rec}).
-Most literature on the theory of concatenation does not use negation.
-This is usually justified by the fact that, as shown by Quine~\cite{qui:con}, negation leads to an undecidable theory (\ie, satisfiability is undecidable).

-Contrast this to $\FO$ over finite models: By Trakhtenbrot's theorem, satisfiability is undecidable; but the model checking problem is decidable (see \eg~\cite{ebb:fin,lib:ele}).
-We can observe the same situation for $\splog^{\neg}$ and generalized core spanners: While satisfiability is undecidable (see~\cite{fag:spa}), model checking and evaluation are in $\compclass{PSPACE}$ (see~\cite{fre:splog}).
-This is not surprising, as both models operate on an input word, which is essentially a finite model.
-But from the perspective of the theory of concatenation (as commonly used in literature), the notion of finite models does not really make sense -- there, the universe is $\Sigma^*$.

-In~\cite{fre:splog}, the \quot{finite model properties} of $\splog$ and $\splog^{\neg}$ are ensured through the syntax: One special variable represents the input word, and the structure of the word equations in the formulas ensures that all variables can only be subwords of that word.
-While this approach allows one to capture spanners succinctly, the resulting formulas can quickly become unwieldy and require a lot of syntactic sugar.
-After working with $\splog$ for a while, the authors decided that it is not as natural to use as $\FO$ is for databases.
-For example, \cite{pet:rec} extended core spanners with recursion (inspired by \Datalogtxt), thus capturing those spanners that can be computed in polynomial time.
-But mirroring this in $\splog$ with least fixed-points (analogous to the relation of $\FOord$ and \Datalogtxt) turned out to be very inconvenient.